woodzofficial/audio-slicer/README.md

 # Audio Slicer

-A simple GUI application that slices audio with silence detection, based on [audio-slicer](https://github.com/openvpi/audio-slicer).
+A simple GUI application that slices audio with silence detection.

 [中文文档](./README.zh-CN.md)